rkonoplev/phoebe/docs/en/TECHNICAL_DEBT.md

 # Technical Debt and Improvement History

-This document tracks the history of significant improvements, current tasks, and future plans for the project.
+This document tracks the history of significant improvements, current tasks, and potential future directions for the project.

 ---

 ## Completed Tasks and Architectural Decisions

-This section serves as a changelog, documenting key implemented features and refactorings based on an analysis of the current codebase.
+This section serves as a changelog, documenting key implemented features and refactorings.

 ### Architecture & Design
 - **Layered Architecture**: A clear separation between Controller, Service, and Repository layers has been implemented.
 - **Single Responsibility Principle**: Logic is separated by domain (news, roles, authorization).
-- **DTO Pattern**: Data Transfer Objects are used for all API requests and responses, ensuring the internal model is decoupled.
+- **DTO Pattern**: Data Transfer Objects are used for all API requests and responses.
 - **Centralized Authorization**: Access control logic has been extracted into a dedicated `AuthorizationService`.
 - **Automated Mapping**: MapStruct is integrated for automatic conversion between DTOs and entities.